 Busan Fireworks Festival

-In 2020, the Busan Fireworks Festival was canceled due to COVID.
-However, there is a high chance that the festival will be back in 2021.
-It is held at Gwangalli Beach between Oct 21 -29.
-It is one of the biggest fireworks festivals in all of Asia.
-On average, the festival uses over 10,000 fireworks which in combination with lasers really light up the sky in harmony with theme songs.
-On average the festival attracts 2 million visitors a year.
-Therefore, most hotels and beaches are filled which causes major traffic jams.
+The Busan Fireworks Festival is one of the biggest fireworks festivals in all of Asia.
+On average, the festival uses over 10,000 fireworks combined with lasers, lighting up the sky in harmony with theme songs.
+On average, the festival attracts 2 million visitors a year.
+Therefore, most hotels and beaches are filled, which causes major traffic jams.
 This is the only negative aspect of the festival.
 However, if you go early and avoid the busy streets, this will be one of the most memorable events to visit in Korea.

 Seoul Lantern Festival

-Every year in early November, there is the Seoul Lantern Festival along Cheonggyecheon which is a man-made stream near Myeongdong.
+Every year in early November, there is the Seoul Lantern Festival along Cheonggyecheon, a man-made stream near Myeongdong.
 Here you will see impressive lantern structures along the kilometers-long stream.
-The themes are different every single year but all incorporate some elements of Korean culture.
-In addition, you can make your own floating lantern and set it afloat along the stream.
+The themes are different every year, but all incorporate some elements of Korean culture.
+In addition, you can make your floating lantern and set it afloat along the stream.
 The lanterns are lit between 5 to 11 pm every night.

 Pyeongchang Trout Festival

 The Pyeongchang Trout Festival can be enjoyed for the whole winter season.
-The festival takes place between December 28th and ends the following year on February 2nd.
+The festival takes place between December 28th and the following year on February 2nd.
 Pyeongchang is where the 2018 Winter Olympics were held.
-It is about 3 hours drive from Seoul and is located on the east coast of South Korea.
+It is about a 3-hour drive from Seoul and is located on the east coast of South Korea.
 There you can do some open-ice fishing as well as bare-banded fishing.
 Fishing rods can be bought at the festival.
-However, ice fishing which is the main attraction might not be open if the ice is too thin.
+However, ice fishing which is the main attraction, might not be open if the ice is too thin.
 Moreover, it is also great for children as there is snow tubing, ice skating, and sledding.
-Don’t worry about finding a place to eat as there are food courts and food stands all around the festival.
+Don’t worry about finding a place to eat, as there are food courts and stands around the festival.